terminalnode/mrfreeze/README.md

 ### Various
 * Add an is_owner() check to the cmds_owner cog.
 * Make links in cmds_brag cog embedded.
 Link for how to do this in cog.
+* Add error handling for CheckFailure to prevent ugly output.